qveera/ldd-learning/README.md

 * This repo will contain my study and learning which are related to the linux driver development
 * 1.0
+* Some code is not optimized but functionality wise everything is fine.

 ### How do I get set up? ###